idiap/facereclib/docs/experiments.rst

 Feature extractors
 ~~~~~~~~~~~~~~~~~~
-Several different kinds of features can be extracted from the preprocessed images.
+Several different kinds of features can be extracted from the preprocessed data.
 Here is the list of classes to perform feature extraction and its parameters.

-* `facereclib.features.Linearize <file:../facereclib/features/Linearize.py>`_: Just extracts the pixels of the preprocessed image to one vector.
+* `facereclib.features.Linearize <file:../facereclib/features/Linearize.py>`_: Just puts the elements of the preprocessed data to one vector.
   There are no parameters to this class.

-* `facereclib.features.Eigenface <file:../facereclib/features/Eigenface.py>`_: Extract eigenface features from the images, after training the extractor using the preprocessed images from the training set.
+* `facereclib.features.Eigenface <file:../facereclib/features/Eigenface.py>`_: Extracts eigenface features from the preprocessed data, after training the extractor using the preprocessed data from the training set.

   - ``subspace_dimension``: The number of kept eigenfaces.